Comment on page

-Git repository and CI/CD integrations: comparisons
+Git repositories and CI/CD comparisons

 - CI/CD: Keep your applications secure by preventing deployment of vulnerable applications or components (registries), adding Snyk in the build as a step of the pipeline.